jspm/jspm-resolve/resolver-spec.md

 While jspm_packages should always be "mode": "esm", support for CommonJS packages in jspm_packages is included as the package "mode" is always respected.
 This is tracked in the third argument to the resolver.

+_Note that most of the complexity of the resolver comes from handling legacy CJS package mode fallbacks properly.
+In the path of deprecating legacy support over 70% of the implementation can be removed._

 The resolution algorithm breaks down into the following high-level process to get the fully resolved path:

 > **JSPM_RESOLVE(name: String, parentPath: String, cjsResolve: false)**